writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Content Strategy
 * QA

-You can set up topics of interest to multiple meetups
+You can set up topics of interest to multiple meetups.

 Meetup Logistics
 ----------------